NipunSam-4/CS216_Assignment2_Blockfinity/README.md

 # CS216_Assignment2_Blockfinity
 Assignment 2 for CS216-Introduction to Blockchain
+Team name- Blockfinity
 Team members:
  1.Nipun Samal - 230041025
  2.Salaj Bansal - 230001063
  3.Subhankar Das - 230001073

+Yes, we have a separate code file for bonus question.

 Instructions for Mandatory Question:
+Once the program starts, it will prompt you for input.
+Follow these steps:

+a)Start the Peer Node
+Enter a name for your peer (e.g., Node1).
+Enter a port number (e.g., 4001).
+The peer will now start listening for connections.

+b)After starting, you will see the following menu:

+***** Menu *****
+1. Send message
+2. Query active peers
+3. Connect to active peers
+0. Quit
+Enter your choice:

+Option 1️⃣: Send a Message
+Enter the recipient's IP address (e.g., 127.0.0.1).
+Enter the recipient's port number (e.g., 4002).
+Type your message.
+If the peer is connected, the message will be sent.

+Option 2️⃣: Query Active Peers
+This will display a list of all connected peers.

+Option 3️⃣: Connect to an Active Peer
+Enter the IP address of the peer you want to connect to.
+Enter the port number of the peer.
+The connection will be established.

+Option 0️⃣: Quit the Program
+This will close the peer node and exit the program.